-The ISL6262A has several operating modes to optimize efficiency.
-The controller's operational modes are designed to work in conjunction with the Intel® IMVP-6+ control signals to maintain the optimal system configuration for all IMVP-6+ conditions.
-These operating modes are established by the IMVP-6+ control signal inputs such as PSI#, DPRSLPVR, and DPRSTP# as shown in Table 2.
-At high current levels, the system will operate with both phases fully active, responding rapidly to transients and deliver the maximum power to the load.
+The ISL6266A has several operating modes to optimize efficiency.
+The controller's operational modes are designed to work in conjunction with the Intel IMVP-6+ control signals to maintain the optimal system configuration for all IMVP-6+ conditions.
+These operating modes are established by the IMVP-6+ control signal inputs PSI#, DPRSLPVR, and DPRSTP# as shown in Table 2.
+At high current levels, the system will operate with both phases fully active, responding rapidly to transients and delivering maximum power to the load.
 At reduced load-current levels, one of the phases may be idled.
 This configuration will minimize switching losses, while still maintaining transient response capability.
 At the lowest current levels, the controller automatically configures the system to operate in single-phase automatic-DCM mode, thus achieving the highest possible efficiency.
 In this mode of operation, the lower MOSFET will be configured to automatically detect and prevent discharge current flowing from the output capacitor through the inductors, and the switching frequency will be proportionately reduced, thus greatly reducing both conduction and switching losses.
-If ISEN2 is pulled to 5V, the ISL6262A operates at 1-phase-only mode.
-The ISL6262A always enables the diode emulation mode of phase 1 in always-1-phase configuration.